polymaster3313/Polyaccess/README.md

 3. Run control.py and **run the startup first then build**

-4. start the PolyC2.py on your machine and execute the payload on the target machine
+4. start the PolyC2.py on your machine and execute the payload generated on the target machine

+**there are more configurations in the config.py**

 ```